 The fair value of structured notes valued using a valuation technique with significant unobservable inputs is derived from the fair value of the underlying debt security and the fair value of the embedded derivative is determined as described in the above paragraph on derivatives.
 The fair value includes the effect of applying the credit spread which is appropriate to the Branch's liabilities.
-The change in fair value of issued debt security at each reporting date, an externally verifiable price is obtained or a price is derived using credit spreads for similar securities for the same issuer.
-Then, using discounted cash flow, each security is valued using a THBFIX or USD LIBOR based discount curve.
+The change in fair value of issued debt securities attributable to the Branch's own credit spread is computed as follows: for each security at each reporting date, an externally verifiable price is obtained or a price is derived using credit spreads for similar securities for the same issuer.
+Then, using discounted cash flow, each security is valued using a Fallback THBFIX or SOFR based discount curve.
 The difference in the valuations is attributable to the Branch's own credit spread.